 Walkers and cyclists can travel along the top of the stopbank from Kaiapoi, through McIntoshs to Kairaki beach, with views over the river and bird watching opportunities along the way.

 Located on the north bank of the Waimakariri River between Kaiapoi and Kairaki Beach, McIntoshs is a popular fishing and whitebaiting spot with a picnic area.

 The Kairaki Beach entrance opens onto the river mouth and Pegasus Bay.
 The main entrance point to McIntoshs is from a carpark located on Ferry Ave.
 McIntoshs can also be accessed on foot or by cycle from Askeaton Reserve, Kaiapoi, Featherstone Ave and Kairaki.

-Wheelchair access fishing platform - Wheelchair anglers can pick up a key from Blackwell's Department Store in Kaiapoi.
-A key provides access from 1 October until 30 September the following year.
-Locks are changed annually and for fishing access only and users must hold a current fishing licence.
+Wheelchair access fishing platform - Wheelchair anglers can contact us for a key.
+Users must hold a current fishing licence.
 Breaches will result in confiscation of your key or refusal to supply a key for the following season.

 Fishing - fishing and white baiting.

 Shared use cycle/walkway - Links Kaiapoi to the beach communities and Te Kōhaka o Tūhaitara Coastal Park.

 Bird watching - Great braided-river and estuarine bird watching opportunities.

 Picnics - A variety of informal picnic settings at McIntoshs with developed picnic spaces at Kairaki Beach.

 Kairaki was an important mahinga kai area for local Māori with an abundance of shellfish and fish species.